grml/grml.org/content/zsh/_index.md

     # Optionally also grab the user configration:
     # wget -O .zshrc.local https://grml.org/console/zshrc.local

+Also take a look at [grml-config.sh](http://grml.org/scripts/grml-config.sh) which is describe in more detail on [mika's blog](https://grml.org/console).

 Tip: [Archlinux](https://www.archlinux.org/) users may use an [official grml-zsh-config package](https://www.archlinux.org/packages/extra/any/grml-zsh-config/).